vinayakyadav2709/00101010-Kisanverse/docs/listing.md

 `DELETE /listing/{listing_id}`

 ### **Description**
 Cancels a crop listing.
-Farmers can cancel their own listings, while admins can remove any listing.
+Farmers can cancel their own listings, while admins can remove any listing. can only be if listing is in listed state.

 ### **Who Can Call It**
 - Farmers (only for their own listings).